joomla/user-interface-text/A-Z.md

 * Exceptions include where it's part of a specific name, eg '4th Mechanized Brigade'.
 * Use the 'ise' rather than 'ize' suffix, eg organise not organize (this isn't actually an Americanism but is often seen as such).

-#### Ampersand
-Use 'and' rather than an '&', unless it's part of a trademark.

-#### Apostrophes
-Used to indicate a missing letter or letters (can't, we'd) or a possessive (David's book).

-#### Brackets
-Use (round brackets), not [square brackets].
-The only acceptable use of square brackets is for explanatory notes in reported speech, eg a minister's speech: “Thank you [Foreign Minister] Mr Smith.

-#### Bullet points and numbered steps
-You can use bullet points to make text easier to read.
-Make sure that:

-* you always use a lead-in line
-* the bullets make sense running on from the lead-in line
-* you use lower case at the start of the bullet
-* you don't use more than one sentence per bullet point – use commas, dashes or semicolons to expand on an item
-* you don't put 'or', 'and' after the bullets
-* if you add links they appear within the text and not as the whole bullet
-* there is no full stop after the last bullet point

-Use numbered steps instead of bullet points to guide a user through a process.
-You don't need a lead-in line and you can use links and downloads (with appropriate markup) in steps.
-Each step ends in a full stop because each step should be a complete sentence.

 #### Check in, Check out
 Check-in is hyphenated when it’s a noun eg  I was early for check-in Check in is two words when it's a verb eg I walked up to the counter to check in